EightisVIII/minigames-bundle-in-c/README.md

 2. Download the ZIP file by clicking the Download ZIP button.

-3. Etract the ZIP file in your File Explorer or any preferred file organizer app.
+3. Extract the ZIP file in your File Explorer or any preferred file organizer app.

 4. Open the extracted ZIP file and run the executable file to start playing!